profjjk/password-generator/README.md

 * [CSS3](https://developer.mozilla.org/en-US/docs/Archive/CSS3)

 ## Example Code
-Function prompts for password length...
+Function prompts for password length ...
 ```
 function getLength() {
   var inputLength = prompt("How many characters would you like your password to be?
 (Choose between 8 - 128.)");